Esmaeili01/Conv2Crypt/README.md

 This is a new way to secure your data.
-Convolution is a basic operaion in signal and image processing and operates on matrices.
+Convolution is a basic operaion in signal and image processing and operates on matrices. it works with two matrices. one is data and other one is kernel which in cryptography we use the kernel as key.

 Advantages of conv2crypt :
 - it is possible to have many cipher and the Decryption of them with the same kernel / key gives us the same result. so we can store data in different forms.